pi-bansal/aws-lambda-python-layers/README.md

 # aws-lambda-python-layers
-A repo for python layers compiled
+A repo for AWS Lambda packaged Python layers.